-This create a new channel.
-There is only one channel per name, and the function returns the already created one if any.
-Plug-in channels are registered under their short-name, and the kernel channel is registered under Log.kernel_channel_name.
+This creates a new channel.
+There is only one channel per name, and the function returns the existing one if any.
+Plug-in channels are registered under their short-name, and the kernel channel is registered under Log.kernel channel name.